Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 • Chlorine and fluoride dosing calibration

-Operator training was delivered to support confident adoption of the new facility.
-The plant was handed over as a fully commissioned, ready-to-operate treatment asset, with ongoing technical support available through FILTEC’s service team.
+Operator training was delivered prior to handover.
+The plant was delivered as a fully commissioned treatment asset with ongoing technical support available through FILTEC’s service team.

 The Result